necolas/idiomatic-css/README.md

 * Use one level of indentation for each declaration.
 * Include single space after the colon of a declaration.
 * Use lowercase and shorthand hex values _when possible_, e.g., `#fff`.
-* Use single or double quotes consistently.
-Preference is for single quotes, e.g., `content: ''`.
+* Use single or double quotes consistently. _Preference: single quotes_.
 * Quote attribute values in selectors, e.g., `input[type='checkbox']`.
 * _Where allowed_, avoid specifying units for zero-values, e.g., `margin: 0`.
 * Include a space after each comma in comma-separated property or function